 Many truckers belong to labor associations: the membership fees may be deductible, as long as they are related directly to enhancing one's occupational skills/standing/networking.

-This applies to trucking industry-relevant tools of the trade and necessary materials, such as tire irons, bungee cords, tarps, ratchet straps, etc.
+This applies to trucking industry-relevant tools of the trade and necessary materials, such as tire irons, bungee cords, tarps, ratchet straps, etc. Protective clothing is tax deductible as well.

 If your job necessitates safety gear, such as a back brace or safety goggles, florescent vests, etc., you can deduct those purchases.